fluid-project/jira-to-11ty/src/issues/FLUID-4704.md

     {
       "author": "Tony Atkins [RtF]",
       "date": "2018-06-07T07:06:47.049-0400",
-      "body": "@@Cindy Li, can this be closed?
+      "body": "Cindy Li, can this be closed?
 All the related pulls were merged long ago.\n" }
   ]
 }